datamininggroup/pfa-docs/docs/basic.md

 ### Fold

 The fold method is for aggregation--- use it to reduce a dataset to a single quantity.
 Rather than wait for the end of the (potentially infinite) dataset, folding engines return a partial result with each call.
 The previous partial result becomes available to the next action as a symbol `tally`.
-If you are only interested in the total aggregate, ignore all but the last output.
+If you are only interested in the total, ignore all but the last output.

 {% include figure.html url="fold.png" caption="" %}